uw-fhir/fhir-api-tutorial/README.md

-# Framingham Risk Calculator FHIR Tutorial
+# FHIR API Tutorial

 ## Prerequisites
 **Install these on your system before the tutorials!**

 - Anaconda: https://docs.anaconda.com/anaconda/install/
 - A public github account: got to www.github.com and create an account if you don't already have one!
+- On Windows, Git bash is recommended: https://gitforwindows.org/

 ### Test Your System